jvlinsta/DRAG/tutorial.md

 ---

-*Tutorial created as part of the DRAG (Document Retrieval with Agentic Grounding) project.*
+*Tutorial created as part of the Agentic Document AI benchmark project.*